 Students desiring the degree of A.B. in Education may obtain a minor in this department.
-They should select twelve hours from the courses listed here; the remaining three hours they should select from the following: Biology 105 and 210.
+They should select twelve hours from the courses listed here; the remaining three hours they should select from the following: Biology instead of Organic Science 105 and 210.